.avif)

 6. Spin-the-Wheel or Scratch Cards

 Adding an element of chance creates anticipation during checkout.
-Spin-the-wheel or scratch card games let customers win instant rewards such as discounts, bonus points, or free gifts.
+Spin-the-wheel or scratch card games let customers win instant rewards such as discounts, bonus points, or gifts.
 When implemented responsibly, these mini-games increase average order value (AOV) without making customers feel pressured.

 Implementation Tips: